patrickpassosb/Kraken-DaD/tasks/033-moving-average-node-best-practices.md

 ### Task Title
 <!-- Give your task a clear, specific name that describes what you're building or fixing -->
-**Title:** MovingAverageNode code review
+**Title:** MovingAverageNode best-practices updates

 ### Goal Statement
 <!-- Write one paragraph explaining what you want to achieve and why it matters for your project -->
-**Goal:** Deliver a focused code review of `apps/frontend/src/nodes/MovingAverageNode.tsx` with prioritized, actionable improvements across correctness, readability, performance, maintainability, and security.
+**Goal:** Update `MovingAverageNode.tsx` to follow UI and state management best practices (validation, efficient updates) while keeping behavior consistent for positive integer periods.

 ---